simonepsp/SB-Portfolio-Performance/README.md

 ## How to run
 python report_to_portfolio.py -i YOUR_TRANSACTIONS_FILE.xlsx -o output.csv

-## How to import into Portfolio manager
+## How to import into Portfolio Performance

 File --> Import --> CSV Files